Priority conservation research questions for prospective students

-- We are aiming to assess the population dynamics, breeding, spatial ecology and diet of Martial Eagles that breed on Eskom transmission lines in the central Karoo, South Africa.
+- We aim to assess the population dynamics, breeding, spatial ecology and diet of Martial Eagles that breed on Eskom transmission lines in the central Karoo, South Africa.
 The mechanisms driving changes in population sizes, particularly outside protected areas, are poorly understood.
-Further research to elucidate the drivers of the Martial Eagle’s decline is imperative for the conservation of the species.
-We need to develop a better understanding of the factors that influence Martial Eagle breeding, foraging and ultimately, population dynamics, both within and outside of protected areas of South Africa.
+Further research to elucidate the drivers of the Martial Eagle’s decline is imperative for conserving the species.
+We need to better understand the factors that influence Martial Eagle breeding, foraging and ultimately, population dynamics, both within and outside of protected areas of South Africa.

 - What is the status of the over-wintering populations, movements and foraging habits of Lesser Kestrel (Falco naumanni) and Amur Falcon (Falco amurensis) populations in South Africa?

 - What are the seasonal changes in Pel’s Fishing-owl territory occupation, foraging, and habitat use?
-These data will be used to inform conservation interventions and protect known breeding and foraging sites.
+These data will inform conservation interventions and protect known breeding and foraging sites.

-- What are the levels of heavy metals in eggshells of raptors in the Lowveld?
-This will help us use raptors as indicators of environmental health, and provide a baseline level for the levels of different contaminants in the eggshells of birds of prey in Limpopo and Mpumalanga.
+- What are the levels of heavy metals in the eggshells of raptors in the Lowveld?
+This will help us use raptors as indicators of environmental health and provide a baseline level for the levels of different contaminants in the eggshells of birds of prey in Limpopo and Mpumalanga.